Month 9, Day 28, Monday 1:00 a.m.

 The woman pointed her wand at Siobhan, and Siobhan tensed again, thinking her deception had been discovered.

 However, instead of ordering her to lie down on the ground with her hands behind her head or shooting her with a stunning spell, the woman fiddled with the artifact’s controls for a couple of seconds, then cast an almost invisible wave that washed over Siobhan and prickled against her skin.

 The spell irritated her nostrils and eyes, forcing her to blink back tears.
 ‘Some kind of revealing or nullification spell?’

 The copper lowered her wand.
 “Across the alley, you say?”
 She nodded to her partner, who hesitantly lowered his own wand, though he kept his glare trained on Siobhan’s rescuer.
 Despite their obvious mistrust, an out-of-place gentleman committing no obvious crime with a ragamuffin homeless person apparently didn’t compare to the urgency of finding Siobhan.
 After a final admonition to report any sightings of the “rogue and dangerous thaumaturge,” and to be sure to avoid her for their own safety, the coppers left.

-Siobhan waited to be sure the coppers were gone before examining herself.
+Siobhan waited to be sure both were gone before examining herself.
 Instead of her skin’s normal ochre, she had grown even paler than her rescuer, and when she tilted her head down to look at her body, light blonde hair fell into her face.
 The fine strands were cut short, to just below her chin, rather than the normal dark mane that grew past the small of her back.
 Her boots pinched uncomfortably around larger feet, and she was fairly certain she had grown taller as well.

 The man settled the door back in its frame and then looked her transformed body up and down.
 “You cast an illusion of a man over yourself?
 It’s not what I expected, but, I admit, it is quite impressive.”